Conicy/farmComm/README.md

 # AutoHotkey to compile them (you won't need that unless you want to alter my .ahk source scripts--which you will note are under the src folder--and recompile them).

-# LaunchServ, a free tool which allows you to run ordinary executables (console applications only?) as services. farmComm uses this to create a service which launches systemSpawn.exe, which continuously runs, and periodically checks whether farmComm.exe is running.
-At any time farmComm.exe is found not to be running, it re-launches it.
-Moreover, at any time systemSpawn.exe is found not to be running, the LaunchServ service re-launches *that.*
+# LaunchServ, a free tool which allows you to run ordinary executables (console applications only?) as services.

 # PaExec, which is available for free use for any purpose, and of which a version is included (which version, by the way, may exhibit peculiarity upon which this whole toolchain depends, whereas other versions of PaExec may *not* enable this toolchain).
 The license for it is here:
 http://www.poweradmin.com/paexec/paexec_eula.txt